 The key to their success is a form of universal humor.
 The Aussies manage to get both Germans, Americans as Japanese audiences roaring with laughter.
 Although not all at the same time.
 “Dutch people, for instance, prefer conceptual humor,” Shane explains.
 “While the Japanese are more into physical comedy, the slapstick jokes.”

 To find out if their jokes are being appreciated, The Umbilical Brothers use the famous Edinburgh Fringe Festival as a sounding board.
 “It is a very honest audience, you see,” David laughs.
 “If they like you, they’ll show it.
 But if they think you’re terrible, you’ll leave the stage with emotional and in some cases even physical scars!”

 The twosome luckily managed to avoid any necking parties by unhappy spectators and travel around the world to perform.
 But how does the creative process work?
 “Usually we come up with a few ideas, write them down and try them out in front of a live audience,” David answers.
 “We don’t write an entire script beforehand and literally do what we wrote in there,” Shane confirms.
 “It’s a process that evolves by creating ideas together.”

 The men get their inspiration for ideas from everyday life.
 “From interviews for example,” David jokes.

-“Like most stand up comedians we’re practicaly alert all the time for things we find funny and entertaining,” Shane says.
-“We analyse a situation and then think of ways people would not respond.
+“Like most stand-up comedians we’re practically alert all the time for things we find funny and entertaining,” Shane says.
+“We analyze a situation and then think of ways people would not respond.
 That is often what comedy is all about: the unexpected.”

-For more information, please check out their offical website: http://www.umbilicalbrothers.com/.
+For more information, please check out their official website: http://www.umbilicalbrothers.com/.